bendiogene/ConflictAwareLLM/README.md

 ## 3. Dissonant updates

-### Experiment 3.1
+### Experiment 3.1: comparing different placement strategies

+In this experiment, we sequentially train: `old facts (dataset A) => new facts (dataset B) => Counterfacts (counterfact(B))`.

 ```bash
 accelerate launch --config_file  configs/[model_name]_experiment3_1 experiments_scripts/exp_3_1.py
 ```

+Note that, not mentioned in the paper, but useful as control and sanity check test, we train on a non-dissonant dataset C: `old facts (dataset A) => new facts (dataset B) => Counterfacts (counterfact(B))` .
+This allowed us to appreciate the higher degradation in performance in case of non-dissonant updates compared to dissonant ones.

 ## Visualizations

-All plots and visualizations are in the corresponding notebooks under `./analysis` The notebook names follow the same names as the experiments.
+All plots and visualizations are in the corresponding notebooks under `./analysis` The visualization notebooks follow the same names as the experiment scripts.

 ## Note on other experiments
 We performed other ablations which did not make it to the final paper (experiments 2.3, 3.2, 3.3 and 3.3 bonus).